NitorCreations/serverless-workshop/README.md

 More information on the development/deployment workflow with Serverless is in their [documentation][serverless-workflow].

+Here is an overview diagram of how things will be set up:

+![alt text][diagram]

 ### Upload data

 First, after the project/stage setup has completed, the ingest lambda function requires